DworkinLab/DworkinLab.github.io/people.md

 ## Lab alumni

-Caitlyn Daley: Caitlyn finished her M.Sc. in December 2019.
+**Caitlyn Daley:** Caitlyn finished her M.Sc. in December 2019.
 Caitlyn studied the extent to which genetic background dependence of mutations were similar for mutations within and between genes throughout a gene regulatory network that influences *Drosophila* wing development.

-Paul Knoops:
+**Paul Knoops:** Paul did his M.Sc. research studying how Drosophila interacted with potential predators, and how this influenced Drosophila mating behaviour and activity.

-Nick Testa:
+**Nick Testa:** Nick did his Ph.D studying the genetics of sexual size and shape dimorphism in Drosophila.

 Annat Haber: